craftyguru/journowl/replit.md

 - **Enhanced Theme Previews**: Visual theme selection with clear previews of creative vs professional styles
 - **Mobile-First Design**: All navigation elements optimized for touch interaction and small screens
 - **Legal Page Integration**: Seamless access to privacy policy and terms from multiple entry points
+- **Animated Modal System**: Colorful, engaging popup modals with sectioned content instead of separate pages
+- **Interactive Legal Content**: Privacy and terms content displayed in iframe-style modals with animated transitions and sidebar navigation
+- **Responsive Modal Design**: Modals work seamlessly on desktop and mobile with touch-friendly controls and backdrop blur effects

 ### July 25, 2025 - SCROLL-TO-TOP AUTHENTICATION FLOW COMPLETE ✅
 - ✅ **COMPREHENSIVE SCROLL-TO-TOP IMPLEMENTATION**: Users now automatically scroll to top of dashboard when signing in from any authentication method